 When ordering a new pivot, there are several options for water outlet spacing.
-However, some dealers default to a wide outlet spacing (81⁄2 to 10 feet apart) when ordering pivots.
+However, some dealers default to a wide outlet spacing (81⁄2 to 10 feet or 2.6 to 3 meters apart) when ordering pivots.
 For pivots with wide outlet spacing, additional outlets are needed when converting to close drop spacing.
-For example, for row spacing of 30 inches, drops are needed every 60 inches (5 feet).
-Likewise, for 36-inch row spacing, drops are placed every 72 inches (6 feet).
+For example, for row spacing of 30 inches (76 centimeters), drops are needed every 60 inches (152 centimeters).
+Likewise, for 36-inch (91-centimeter) row spacing, drops are placed every 72 inches (182 centimeters).
 Additional outlets can easily be added using truss rod hose slings and double goosenecks, as shown in Figures 9 and 12.
 Installation is quicker if a platform is placed underneath the pivot mainline.
 Planks placed across the truss rods or the sideboards of a flat-bed truck work but are not safe and may lead to accidents and injury.
 A tractor equipped with a front-end loader provides a more secure platform.
 A boom lift or a telehandler with a work basket are readily available and provide the safest platform.